zolrath/wemux/README.md

   Pair mode can be disabled, only allowing clients to attach to the server in mirror mode by setting `allow_pair_mode="false"`

+### Rogue Mode
+  Rogue mode can be disabled, only allowing clients to attach to the server in mirror mode by setting `allow_rogue_mode="false"`

 ### Default Client Mode
- When clients enter 'wemux' with no arguments by default it will first attempt to join an existing pair mode session.
-If there is no pair session it will start in mirror mode.
+ When clients enter 'wemux' with no arguments by default it will first attempt to join an existing rogue mode session.
+If there is no rogue session it will start in pair mode.
- By setting default_client_mode to "pair", 'wemux' with no arguments will always join a pair mode session, even if it has to create it.
+ By setting default_client_mode to "rogue", 'wemux' with no arguments will always join a rogue mode session, even if it has to create it.

-  This can be changed by setting `default_client_mode="pair"`
+  This can be changed by setting `default_client_mode="rogue"`

 ### Default Server Name
   The default wemux server name will be used with `wemux reset` and when